MoritzHammer/BFKS_Projekt/README.md

 # BFKS_Projekt

-# HOW TO START PROJECT
+# HOW TO start project
- - in CMD
+ - in CMD:
   - npm install
   - ng serve
   - node server.js